Due process: Magna Carta

 Both the clause in Magna Carta and the later statute of 1354 were again explained in 1704 (during the reign of Queen Anne) by the Queen's Bench, in the case of Regina v.
 Paty.
 In that case, the British House of Commons had deprived John Paty and certain other citizens of the right to vote in an election and committed them to Newgate Prison merely for the offense of pursuing a legal action in the courts.
 The Queen's Bench, in an opinion by Justice Littleton Powys, explained the meaning of "due process of law" as follows:

 [I]t is objected, that by Mag.
 Chart. c.
 29, no man ought to be taken or imprisoned, but by the law of the land.
-But to this I answer, that lex terrae is not confined to the common law, but takes in all the other laws, which are in force in this realm; as the civil and canon law....
+But to this I answer, that lex terrae is not confined to the common law, but takes in all the other laws, which are in force in this realm; as the civil and canon law. ...
 By the 28 Ed.
 3, c.
 3, there the words lex terrae, which are used in Mag.
 Char. are explained by the words, due process of law; and the meaning of the statute is, that all commitments must be by a legal authority; and the law of Parliament is as much a law as any, nay, if there be any superiority this is a superior law.

 Chief Justice Holt dissented in this case because he believed that the commitment had not in fact been by a legal authority.
 The House of Commons had purported to legislate unilaterally, without approval of the British House of Lords, ostensibly to regulate the election of its members.
 Although the Queen's Bench held that the House of Commons had not infringed or overturned due process, John Paty was ultimately freed by Queen Anne when she prorogued Parliament.

-English law and American law diverge
+Divergence between English and American law

 Throughout centuries of British history, many laws and treatises asserted various requirements as being part of "due process" or included in the "law of the land".
 That view usually held in regards to what was required by existing law, rather than what was intrinsically required by due process itself.
 As the United States Supreme Court has explained, a due process requirement in Britain was not "essential to the idea of due process of law in the prosecution and punishment of crimes, but was only mentioned as an example and illustration of due process of law as it actually existed in cases in which it was customarily used".

 Ultimately, the scattered references to "due process of law" in English law did not limit the power of the government; in the words of American law professor John V. Orth, "the great phrases failed to retain their vitality."
 Orth points out that this is generally attributed to the rise of the doctrine of parliamentary supremacy in the United Kingdom, which was accompanied by hostility towards judicial review as an undemocratic foreign invention.